Homeowners Insurance When Selling a House in Florida: Key Insights

 What Happens to Prepaid Insurance Premiums?

 One important consideration when selling a home in Florida is what to do with prepaid insurance costs.
-Many customers who are selling their homes want to know how the upfront premiums for a homeowners insurance policy will fluctuate during the transaction.
-When you sell your home, it’s critical to understand what happens to the money you spent on insurance, especially in Florida’s ever shifting real estate market.
+Many customers who are selling their homes want to know how the upfront premiums for a homeowner’s insurance policy will fluctuate during the transaction.
+When you sell your home, it’s critical to understand what happens to the money you spent on insurance, especially in Florida’s ever-shifting real estate market.

 Most insurance companies state you can return any prepaid insurance you don’t use before the sale.
 However, it is not always straightforward to recover these payments.
 Following the transaction, sellers should contact their insurance company immediately to begin the process of receiving their money back.